minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

 * Do not ask others to do it
 * Bumping is permitted once every 24 hours after the last reply if help is still needed
 * Recruiting for mod teams is not allowed

+### Modding Tutorials

+* Tutorials about mods and modding only
+* Topics must contain a "Last updated" date or which version of Minecraft it works for, or "Any" if the verison does not matter
+* Do not post topics asking for help here
+* Video-only topics are not allowed

 ## Maps